TheKompot/Eigenfaces/README.md

  ```
  with the shape of $m$ x $k$.
 Now everytime we want to transform pictures we only need the mean vector $\mu$ and the eigenmatrix $U$ to get the transformed matrix of $\Omega_{new}$ with only $k$ dimensions.

-This algorithm is broadly known as **PCA**(Principle Component Analysis).
 Reference: https://www.geeksforgeeks.org/ml-face-recognition-using-eigenfaces-pca-algorithm/

-## Data
-*   Data for testing PCA and ML algorithms acquired from: https://github.com/microsoft/DigiFace1M
-*   Faces for analysis and classification were scraped from personal websites from individual departments here: https://fmph.uniba.sk/pracoviska/
-*   Web scraping was carried out using Python libraries requests (https://requests.readthedocs.io/en/latest/) and beautifulsoup4 (https://pypi.org/project/beautifulsoup4/)
 ## Clustering and Classfication
 talk about:
 *   in which process of clustering and classfication do we use PCA